NuGrid/nugrid.github.io/content/ack.md

 Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
 306901.
 TP acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-Project No. 279384907-SFB 1245, and the State of Hesse within the Research Cluster ELEMENTS (Project ID 500/10.006).
+LR thanks the support from the PRIN URKA Grant Number \verb |prin_2022rjlwhn| (Italy).
+MP also acknowledges the support from  the ERC Synergy Grant Programme (Geoastronomy, grant agreement number 101166936, Germany) and the ERC Consolidator Grant funding scheme (Project RADIOSTAR, G.A. n.
+724560, Hungary).
+MP and LR thanks the support from We thank the support from the NKFI via K-project 138031 and the Lend\"ulet Program LP2023-10 of the Hungarian Academy of Sciences.
 NuGrid research has used the Astrohub online virtual research environment (https://astrohub.uvic.ca), developed and operated by the Computational Stellar Astrophysics group (http://csa.phys.uvic.ca) at the University of Victoria and hosted on the Computed Canada Arbutus Cloud at the University of Victoria.
+Our work benefited from interactions and workshops co-organized by The Center for Nuclear astrophysics Across Messengers (CeNAM) which is supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Award Number DE-SC0023128.